-On December 14, 2021, the Company entered into a Sales Agreement (the "December 2021 Sales Agreement") with SVB Leerink under which the Company may offer and sell, from time to time at its sole discretion, shares of common stock for gross proceeds of up to \$50.0 million through SVB Leerink as its sales agent (the "Offering").
+On December 14, 2021, the Company entered into a Sales Agreement, or the December 2021 Sales Agreement, with SVB Securities under which the Company may offer and sell, from time to time at its sole discretion, shares of common stock for gross proceeds of up to \$50.0 million through SVB Securities as its sales agent, or the Offering.
 The May 2021 Sales Agreement was terminated upon the effectiveness of the December 2021 Sales Agreement.
-The issuance and sale of shares, if any, of common stock by the Company under the December 2021 Sales Agreement will be pursuant to the Company's Registration Statement on Form S-3 (File No. 333-261638) filed with the SEC on December 14, 2021 (the "Registration Statement"), and the prospectus relating to the Offering filed therewith that forms a part of the Registration Statement.
+The issuance and sale of shares, if any, of common stock by the Company under the December 2021 Sales Agreement will be pursuant to the Company's Registration Statement on Form S-3 (File No. 333-261638) filed with the SEC on December 14, 2021, or the Registration Statement, and the prospectus relating to the Offering filed therewith that forms a part of the Registration Statement.

-Subject to the terms and conditions of the December 2021 Sales Agreement, SVB Leerink may sell the common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended.
-SVB Leerink will use commercially reasonable efforts to sell the common stock from time to time, based upon instructions from the Company (including any price, time or size limits or other customary parameters or conditions the Company may impose).
-The Company will pay SVB Leerink a commission equal to three percent (3.0)% of the gross sales proceeds of any common stock sold through SVB Leerink under the December 2021 Sales Agreement, and also has provided SVB Leerink with certain indemnification rights.
-The Company did not sell any shares of its Common Stock pursuant to the December 2021 Sales Agreement during the fiscal year ended December 31, 2021.
+Subject to the terms and conditions of the December 2021 Sales Agreement, SVB Securities may sell the common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended.
+SVB Securities will use commercially reasonable efforts to sell the common stock from time to time, based upon instructions from the Company (including any price, time or size limits or other customary parameters or conditions the Company may impose).
+The Company will pay SVB Securities a commission equal to three percent (3.0)% of the gross sales proceeds of any common stock sold through SVB Securities under the December 2021 Sales Agreement, and also has provided SVB Securities with certain indemnification rights.
+During the year ended December 31, 2022, the Company received approximately \$5.4 million in gross proceeds and \$5.3 million in net proceeds from the sale of 2,716,061 shares of its common stock under the December 2021 Sales Agreement.